ASHTANGA YOGA AUSTIN

 2:45 – 3:30 pm

-Kristen Neff, PhD: SELF-COMPASSION: A HEALTHIER WAY OF RELATING TO YOURSELF AND YOUR BODY
+Kristin Neff, PhD: SELF-COMPASSION: A HEALTHIER WAY OF RELATING TO YOURSELF AND YOUR BODY

 This talk will discuss the role of self-compassion in creating a kinder and more connected way of inhabiting our minds and our bodies.
 It will discuss research on the health benefits of self-compassion, including yoga as a way to enhance self-compassion.
 It will also compare self-compassion to self-esteem, arguing that self-compassion provides a more stable and less contingent sense of self-worth.
 Finally, a brief self-compassion practice will be taught for use in daily life.